droglenc/NCMTH107/modules/DataProduction_CE1.md

 A student is designing an experiment to determine the simultaneous effects of calcium in the diet and regular exercise on blood pressure.
 Some subjects will be given a calcium supplement pill and some will be given a placebo pill.
 In addition, some subjects will be required to perform aerobic exercises once a day, whereas others will not.
 The researcher has 32 male subjects available that are as similar as possible (similar ages, weights, initial blood pressures, etc.).

 1. Explain why this is an observational or experimental study.
+1. What is the response variable?
+1. What kind of variable is the response variable?
 1. What are the factors? [*List all of them.*]
 1. How many levels are there? [*List in same order as factors in answer b.*]
 1. How many treatments are there?
-1. What is the response variable?
-1. What kind of variable is the response variable?
 1. Physically, what is a replicate (not a number)?
+1. How many replicates are there?
 1. Diagram the experimental setup, including placing the unique number of each replicate in the respective treatments. [*The table can be similar to the one just above section 3.1.5 in the reading.
 Show your R work for how you placed these individuals in the R appendix.*]

 ----